liberamessaging/msgboxxapidocs/docs/publicapi.md

 To find out how to get a specific contact <a href="getcontact">view the documentation here</a>

 To find out how to add a new contact <a href="addcontact">view the documentation here</a>

+## Working with Broadcasts

+To find out how to get all the broadcasts <a href="getbroadcasts">view the documentation here</a>

+To find out how to get a specific broadcast <a href="getbroadcast">view the documentation here</a>

+To find out how to send a new broadcast <a href="sendbroadcast">view the documentation here</a>

+## More Working with Messages

+To find out how to get all the messages <a href="getmessagees">view the documentation here</a>

+To find out how to get a specific message <a href="getmessage">view the documentation here</a>

+To find out how to send a new message <a href="sendmessage">view the documentation here</a>